robin-raymond/zax.io/concurrency.md

 #### `task` cancellation

-Whenever a function marked as `task` encounters an `await`, `yield` or a `suspend` statement, the function might cause a quick exit from the current function if the `task` is cancelled.
+Whenever a function qualified as `task` encounters an `await`, `yield` or a `suspend` statement, the function might cause a quick exit from the current function if the `task` is cancelled.
 This is done to ensure predictable `task` function exit points and to ensure `task` functions are not left in undetermined state.
 Function cleanup occurs as needed and the compiler can insert code to cause additional clean-up calls for any `task` scheduler as needed.
 If `await`, `yield` or `suspend` is called after a task is cancelled during the automatic cleanup, those statements will become new instant exit points in whatever routines called them.

 Functions will not throw exceptions upon cancellation.
 Any construction/assignment of variables from an awaited function will not complete in the event of a cancellation (thus any constructed variables will also not be destructed in turn).